 The Sami tribes of northern Norway also have their own distinct Easter traditions.
 Each year they hold the Sami Easter Festival which includes music, film and even reindeer racing!

-Find out more about Lakes and Mountains holidays to Norway: here.
+Find out more about our Easter holidays to Norway: here.